Red Sox vs. Yankees Player Props Betting Odds

 Torres Stats

-- Torres has recorded 60 hits with eight doubles, a triple, 10 home runs and 28 walks.
-He has driven in 27 runs with six stolen bases.
+- Torres has 62 hits with eight doubles, a triple, 11 home runs, 28 walks and 28 RBI.
+He's also stolen six bases.

-- Torres will look for his third straight game with a hit in this matchup.
-In his last five games he is batting .118 with a home run, three walks and two RBI.
+- Torres has recorded at least one hit in three games in a row.
+During his last five outings he is batting .235 with two home runs, two walks and three RBI.

 Torres Recent Games